undergroundwires/SafeOrbit/README.md

 ## Memory security

 ### SafeString [(wiki)](https://github.com/undergroundwires/SafeOrbit/wiki/SafeBytes)
 `SafeString` represents an encrypted string that's not leaked in the memory.
-It has more advantages than similiar classes because of the security design of the application.
+It has more advantages over `System.Security.SecureString` because of the security design of the **SafeOrbit**.

 #### SafeString vs [System.Security.SecureString](https://msdn.microsoft.com/en-us/library/system.security.securestring(v=vs.110).aspx)